monthly book club

-These 1.5-2 hour conversations are moderated by our internal Studio ATAO team and kept to a maximum of 5 participants.
+These 1.5-2 hour conversations are moderated by our internal Studio ATAO team and kept to a maximum of 10 participants per session.

 Our Patreon members help pick each month's book, and receive early access to our monthly discussions.
 You can join our patron family here - tiers start at just $5/month.